learn-co-curriculum/battledecks/NOTES.md

 Sprint 2: Decks to Users
   - Lock down uploading decks to authenticated users - done
   - Associate the deck with the users - done

+Sprint 3: Clean Up
-  - devise flash messages working.
+  - devise flash messages working. - done
+  - clean up some of the asset pipeline stuff - done
+  - TODO: Figure out why flash message in devise isn't being set after failed registration.

+  Navigation
+  Tournament model
+  Tournament player
+  Tournament new

+  Tournament.player_ids_to_add=
+  addplayerbyid

+  Validations of adding players

+  Decks choice? - two step process vs 1 form?

+  Edit tournament / start / generate bracket

+  Player.available_for_tournament - add a player after a tourney has started?

+  Tournaments
+    Upcoming
+    Managing?
+    New
+  Decks
+  Stats

+  On hp - logged in
+  - upcoming tournaments
+  - your decks
+  - your stats
+  - current matches

+  On hp - not logged in
+    - recent matches
+    - about
+    - register / login

+  Deck generator?

 - clean up / remove as much devise code not being used as possible.
-  - clean up some of the asset pipeline stuff